 Belding's orange-throated whiptail (Cnemidophorus hyperythrus beldingi).
-The Belding's orange-throated whiptail is a California Department of Fish and Game (CDFG) species of special concern and MSCP covered species.
-Belding's orange-throated whiptail was observed in subunit 2-2aN during surveys.
-Suitable scrub and streamside habitat is present in several subunits where this species is also expected to occur.
+The Belding's orange-throated whiptail is a CDFG species of special concern and MSCP covered species.
+Belding's orange-throated whiptails were observed in subunits 4-1a and 4-2b, and are expected to occur in other scrub areas.

 San Diego horned lizard (Phrynosoma coronatum blainvillii).
 The San Diego horned lizard is a CDFG species of special concern and MSCP covered species.
-San Diego horned lizard was detected by scat in subunit 2-2aN during the current surveys.
-This species has a low potential to occur in the coastal sage scrub habitat throughout PMA 2.
-Prior to urban development, this species would have been common on the mesa tops of PMA 2.
+A San Diego horned lizard was observed in subunit 4-2b.
+This species has a low potential to occur in the coastal sage scrub habitat throughout PMA 4.
+Prior to urban development, this species would have been common on the mesa tops of PMA 4.